SriRK3514/Shutter/README.md

 <br>
 Hey, if you're looking or cloning into this repo, you most likely hate how Open Camera looks.
 Even with the newer updates.
 <br>
-Shutter actually *Looks* good, and if you only hate Open Camera because it looks bad, you're in luck because Shutter is a fork of Open Camera.
+Shutter actually *looks* good, and if you only hate Open Camera because it looks bad, you're in luck because Shutter is a fork of Open Camera.